CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/helm.md

 1. From the list above, we are only interested in `deploymentconfig.apps.openshift.io`, `persistentvolumeclaim/html`, `service/nginx` and `route.route.openshift.io/nginx`.
 The rest are auto-generated like the `secret/` tokens or created by other objects like the `service/glusterfs-dynamic-ed156002-8a7e-11ed-b60d-fa163e0d8841` object was created as a result of the creation of the `persistentvolumeclaim/` (PVC) creation.

-We will write templates one by one, starting by the Volume.
+We will write templates one by one, starting with the Volume.
 There are two simple approaches to accomplish this task, "get and and clean" or "recreate from template".
 We will first try the "get and clean" method.

 ### Get and clean